-Morning pick up at the airport or city hotel and depart for the Masai Mara National Reserve, which borders Tanzania’s Serengeti National Park.
+Morning pick up at the airport or city hotel and depart for Kenya wildlife safari, proceed to the Masai Mara National Reserve, which borders Tanzania’s Serengeti National Park.
 Every year, between June and September, millions of wildebeests and zebras migrate into the Mara in search of water.
 The timing of this phenomenon varies, depending on the rains, but they usually start heading back to the Serengeti in October.
 Whether you see the migration or not, the grassy plains and lush landscape offer a huge variety of game including lions, cheetahs, buffalo and abundant bird life such as ostriches, cranes and storks.
 Lunch followed by afternoon game drive, Dinner and overnight at Masai Mara Sopa Lodge.

 Day 2.
 Masai Mara.

 Breakfast and leave with picnic lunches for a full day game drive inside the Park.
 Search for Wild game black manned lion for which Mara is famous for, cheetah, buffalo, wildebeest, zebra, leopard, grants gazelle are quite common, even the rare rhino might come out of the thicket for you, hyenas are plentiful, Extend your drive to the hippo point where schools of hippo submerge on the approach of vehicles only to surface seconds later to shot and gamble their displeasure as the crocodiles sunbathe on the river banks mouths agape.
 Between meals there is optional visit to the Maasai villages for an insight to their culture if clients so wish.
 Meals and overnight at Masai Mara Sopa Lodge.

 Day 3.
 Lake Nakuru National Park.